solana-developers/solana-cookbook/docs/th/guides/retrying-transactions.md

 <small style="display:block;text-align:center;">Image Courtesy of Jito Labs</small>

 Of these five phases, the Fetch Stage is responsible for receiving transactions.
 Within the Fetch Stage, validators will categorize incoming transactions according to three ports:
-- [tpu](https://github.com/solana-labs/solana/blob/cd6f931223181d5a1d47cba64e857785a175a760/gossip/src/contact_info.rs#L27) handles regular transactions such as token transfers, NFT mints, and program instructions
+- [tpu](https://github.com/solana-labs/solana/blob/cd6f931223181d5a1d47cba64e857785a175a760/gossip/src/contact_info.rs#L27) handles regular transactions such as token transfers, NFT mints, และ program instructions
 - [tpu_vote](https://github.com/solana-labs/solana/blob/cd6f931223181d5a1d47cba64e857785a175a760/gossip/src/contact_info.rs#L31) focuses exclusively on voting transactions
 - [tpu_forwards](https://github.com/solana-labs/solana/blob/cd6f931223181d5a1d47cba64e857785a175a760/gossip/src/contact_info.rs#L29) forwards unprocessed packets to the next leader if the current leader is unable to process all transactions